HildoBijl/stepwise/packages/input-exercises/README.md

 - `StepExerciseSpec` and `StepExercise` for guided exercises.
 - `InputExerciseParameters`, `InputExerciseInput`, and `InputExerciseSolution` for exercise-specific data.
 - `CheckInputData` for the object supplied to `checkInput`, including the exercise-bound `areValuesEqual` operation.
-- `ValueTypes` for optional domain capabilities on an exercise specification, and `ValueOperations` for the operations exposed by a built exercise.
+- `ValueTypes` for optional domain capabilities on an exercise specification, and `InputExerciseValueOperations` for the operations exposed by a built exercise.
-- `SolutionDefinition` and `DynamicSolutionDefinition` for solution declarations.
+- `GetSolution`, `GetStaticSolution`, `GetInitialInputDependency`, and `UpdateInputDependency` for solution generation.
 - `StepExerciseSteps`, `StepExerciseState`, and `StepExerciseMetadata` for step structures.
 - `InputExerciseAction` and `InputExerciseRawInput` for stored learner actions.

 Prefer supplying concrete parameter and solution types to the builders.
-This gives `generateParameters`, `getSolution`, and `checkInput` a shared inferred contract.
+This gives `generateParameters`, the solution callbacks, and `checkInput` a shared inferred contract.